lucasfelixc/avatar-uploader/README.md

 ## :bookmark: Purpose of the application

 The Avatar Uploader is an application that aims to upload avatars and resize them for use in various scenarios.
+To access the application go to https://avatar-uploader-nine.vercel.app/

 <a id="technologies-used"></a>